 The eye examination

 Remember to take your glasses or contact lenses with you when you attend an eye examination.
-An eye examination is carried out by an optometrist and usually takes about 20-30 minutes.
+An eye examination is carried out by an optometrist and typically takes about 40 minutes.
 Sometimes it can take longer if you need extra tests, but this is to make sure you can see as well as possible.

 As well as testing your sight, the optometrist will check the health of your eyes and look for signs of general health problems.